lummerland/hangouts-notification-for-bamboo/README.md

 ![Bamboo Notification in Hangouts Chat](src/main/resources/images/screenshot-1-0-0.png)

-## Things to come
+## Things to come / ideas

-* A better look using Hangouts Card Messages
+* Configure which elements should be displayed in the notification